 The bedroom environment can also impact the quality of sleep.

-Ensure the bedroom is well set-up for bedtime.
+Ensure your bedroom is well set-up for bedtime.
 Make sure the overnight temperature in the bedroom is a bit cool.
 Keep the room well ventilated.

-You may also choose to run a fan that creates neutral ‘white’ noise that can help block out disturbing sounds that could wake you.
+You may also choose to run a fan that creates neutral ‘white’ noise.
+A fan can help block out disturbing sounds that could wake you.

 7. Eliminate Screen Use

 Smartphones, computer screens, televisions and tablets all emit blue light.
 Blue light suppresses melatonin production and melatonin is important for sleep.